 October 24, 2019

-Dr. Darren Larsen joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Dr. Darren Larsen joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves as Chair of the Performance Committee.

 Dr. Larsen obtained his Bachelor of Science degree at the University of Alberta, Medical Doctorate at the University of Calgary and holds a Master’s Certificate in Physician Leadership from York University’s Schulich School of Executive Management.